spiroyster/jahoutf/README.md

 * Lightweight
 * Header only
-* C++11 and STL only
+* STL only
 * xUnit output
 * Test runner
-* Supports fixtures, paramterised and inline/section tests.
+* Fixtures supported
+* Parameterised values suported.
 * Customisable output and reporting.
 * Test Shuffling

-## Usage
+## Example

-It is a single header only lib requiring C++14 or later, so simply include jahoutf.hpp

-Quick example:
+Write a test program with a single test...

     // Only need to include jahoutf.hpp
     #include "jahoutf.hpp"